ikakara-team/grails-aws-orguserteam/README.md

   * Each account has 1 and only 1 owner (linked to the account)
 * Group   - contains members.
 Organizations and teams are groups.
   * Each member (of a group) can have a group role, such as 'owner' or 'admin.'
-  * Roles are their effect on visibility, access, etc are developer defined.
+  * Roles and their effect on visibility, access, etc are developer defined.
-* User    - a user can create/join organizations and teams and invite other users to join organizations/teams.
+* User    - can create/join organizations and teams and invite other users to join organizations/teams.
 * Org     - an abstraction to organize users/teams.
 Organization members can view/join teams.
   * Visibility (to other users) is private (default) or public.
 Only members can update the Org.
   * Only (org) owner can delete the Org which will delete all teams owned by the Org.